j-bab/spotify-pop-serverless/README.md

 Serverless will now attempt to access your secrets, decrypt them, and deploy your stack with the secrets in the lambda environment they are needed in.
 By default serverless will use the stage "dev" when deploying the stack

-After a (long) while your cloudFormation will have been created and run, and if you look in your AWS console you should see your freshly created S3 buckets, dynamoDb table, Lambdas, Api Gateway and cloudFront distribution.
+After a (long) while your cloudFormation will have been created and run, and if you look in your AWS console you should see your freshly created S3 buckets, Lambdas, Api Gateway and cloudFront distribution.
 You should also see log groups in cloudWatch.

 The Terminal output will show the ApiGateway end point for your function - you will need to add this to your React environment.